 Each serving provides approximately 430 calories, 18 g total fat, 54 g carbohydrates, and 15 g protein.

-Pin It This casserole makes for delicious leftovers and is sure to be a hit at your holiday table.
+This casserole makes for delicious leftovers and is sure to be a hit at your holiday table.

 Recipe FAQs